 The PVPC has worked with all its member cities and towns since 2005 to prepare and update Hazard Mitigation plans.
 The PVPC is governed by a Commission of representatives from the 43 cities and towns that comprise the Pioneer Valley, including Westhampton.
-PVPC staff secure approval from the Executive Committee of the Commission before launching any new funded initiatives, and notes from these meetings are shared with the Commission.
+PVPC staff secured approval from the Executive Committee of the Commission before launching any new funded initiatives, and notes from these meetings are shared with the Commission.
 As a result, neighboring communities of Westhampton have been kept up to date throughout the process to update Westhampton Hazard Mitigation plan.
-Furthermore, press releases invited participation by neighboring communities and PVPC directly e-mailed emergency management directors in Chesterfield and Williamsburg to invite comments on the final draft plan.
-(See copy of this e-mail in the appendixes) PVPC staff and members of the Westhampton Natural Hazards Mitigation Committee received any comments or input from neighboring communities during the Hazard Mitigation plan update process.
+Furthermore, press releases invited participation by neighboring communities and the Town of Westhampton directly e-mailed Hampshire County Fire Chiefs and Hampshire County Board of Selectmen members to invite comments on the final draft plan.
+These groups included representatives from the surrounding towns of Chesterfield, Williamsburg, Northampton, Easthampton, Southampton and Huntington.
+(See copy of these e-mail in Appendix C) PVPC staff and members of the Westhampton Natural Hazards Mitigation Committee did not receive any comments or input from neighboring communities during the Hazard Mitigation plan update process.